urwid/urwid/docs/tutorial/index.rst

 * The :class:`MainLoop` class has an optional function parameter *unhandled_input* This function will be called once for each keypress that is not handled by the widgets being displayed.

-* None of the widgets being displayed here handle input, so every key the user presses will be passed to the *show_or_exit* function.
+  Since of the widgets being displayed here handle input, every key the user presses will be passed to the *show_or_exit* function.

 * The :exc:`ExitMainLoop` exception is used to exit